Gghz007/blender-cgf-importer-exporter/README.md

 - embedded controller data is applied when present in the source file
 - collision-like helper meshes can be skipped globally from addon preferences

-### Import CAF / ANM
+### Import CAF / ANM (Known Broken)

 Menu:

 - `File -> Import -> CryEngine Animation (.caf)`
 - `File -> Import -> CryEngine Animation (.anm)`

-Workflow:

-1. Import the source geometry first, or select an existing armature.
-2. Import the animation file.
-3. The addon creates or updates a Blender action on the target armature.

-If no armature exists, the importer tries to find a matching `.cgf` or `.cga` in the same folder and imports it automatically.
+Workflow still exists, but output may be wrong.
+Use only for debugging.

-### Import CAL
+### Import CAL (Known Broken)

 Menu:

 - `File -> Import -> CryEngine Animation List (.cal)`

-Workflow:

-1. Import or select the target armature.
-2. Import the CAL file.
-3. The addon resolves the listed CAF files and creates Blender actions for them.
+Workflow still exists, but output may be wrong.
+Use only for debugging.

 ## Export Workflows